xratada/nss/README.md

-This git repository is used for training
+This git repository is used for training.

+Enjoy